 *In Vic Sur Aisne there was a large supermarket – you need a car ideally to stock up, but we did see people walking.
 It is sign posted and a lot cheaper.

-There is so much to do at this site, it is just such a shame that we had so much rain that we didn’t feel like trying out the outdoor ones.
+There is so much to do at this site, it is just such a shame that we had so much rain that we didn’t feel like trying out the outdoor ones, we didn’t have the right outdoor gear to try any off site activities either.
 The website has a full list of everything that is on offer.
 The Eurocamp staff were great, very friendly and available in a dedicated cabin.

 We are really hoping to visit France again this year and would definitely look at going back to La Croix du Vieux Pont Campsite with Eurocamp.